pygreece/community/organization/principals/en.md

 ## PyGreece Community Principals

-Below you can find the main principals of PyGreece Community, the Greek Python Community managed by the PyGreece AMKE.
+Below you can find the main principals of PyGreece community, the Greek Python community managed by the PyGreece AMKE.
 The byLaws of PyGreece AMKE entity are different and can be found [here](https://publicity.businessportal.gr/company/180308907000).

 1. The name of the community is "PyGreece Community", abbreviated "PyGreece".